fsaforo1/my-masters-degree-in-statistics/README.md

 ## Statistical Methods

 This was mostly a slightly refined version of undergrad statistical methods with little bit of design of experiments.
 This class, I believe, was designed for grad students with little to no background in math/stats.
-For folks with some stats background, I highly recommend the resources below especially Cosma Shalizi's book, which is hands down, the best introductory stats book I have ever read.
+For folks with some stats background, I highly recommend the resources below especially Dr. Cosma Shalizi's book, which is hands down, the best introductory stats book I have ever read.

 * [Advanced Data Analysisfrom an Elementary Point of View](https://www.stat.cmu.edu/~cshalizi/ADAfaEPoV/ADAfaEPoV.pdf) - Cosma Shalizi (Carnegie Mellon University)
 * [Statistical Methods: The Geometric Approach](https://www.springer.com/us/book/9780387975177?gclid=EAIaIQobChMIkP7_gPOv4gIVEpJbCh1A2gFMEAQYAiABEgIoqPD_BwE) - Alan Agresti (University of Florida)